elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-are-the-key-differences-between-the-physical-states-of-matter-solid-liquid-and-gas.md

 _schema: default
 id: 162044
 date: 2025-01-24
-title: What are the key differences between the physical states of matter: solid, liquid, and gas?
+title: "What are the key differences between the physical states of matter: solid, liquid, and gas"?
-article_title: What are the key differences between the physical states of matter: solid, liquid, and gas?
+article_title: "What are the key differences between the physical states of matter: solid, liquid, and gas"?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo: